MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hardware-requirements.md

 - ECC (Error Correcting Code) type or similar technology for physical host deployments

 > [!IMPORTANT]
-> If you create a virtual machine with the minimum supported hardware parameters (1 processor core and 512 MB RAM) and then attempt to install this release, installation will fail.
+> Attempting to install Windows Server in a virtual machine configured with the minimum supported hardware parameters (1 processor core and 512 MB RAM) will result in a failed installation.
 >
 > To prevent this issue, perform one of the following:
 >